gvwilson/sdxjs/src/file-backup/index.md

 and to <span g="pipe">pipe</span> the data from that stream to the hashing object (<a figure="file-backup-streaming"/>).
-It then tells the hashing object what to do when there is no more data by providing a <span g="handler" i="event handler!streaming API; streaming API!event handler">handler</span> for the "finish" event.
+It then tells the hashing object what to do when there is no more data by providing a [% i "event handler!streaming API" "streaming API!event handler" %][% g handler %]handler[% /g %][% /i %] for the "finish" event.
 This is called asynchronously: as the output shows, the main program ends before the task handling the end of data is scheduled and run.